 McKeesport is a medium-sized city located in the state of Pennsylvania.
 With a population of 19,453 people and 11 constituent neighborhoods, McKeesport is the 49th largest community in Pennsylvania.
-McKeesport has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in McKeesport was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, McKeesport isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in McKeesport are a mix of both white- and blue-collar jobs.
+McKeesport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, McKeesport is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in McKeesport who work in office and administrative support (13.82%), food service (10.16%), and sales jobs (9.37%).
+There are especially a lot of people living in McKeesport who work in office and administrative support (12.97%), food service (11.49%), and sales jobs (9.53%).

 For a small city, McKeesport has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in McKeesport exists, and local transit is helping to meet that need.

-The per capita income in McKeesport in 2010 was $17,897, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $71,588 for a family of four.
-McKeesport also has one of the higher rates of people living in poverty in the nation, with 31.86% of its population below the federal poverty line.
+The per capita income in McKeesport in 2010 was $17,831, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $71,324 for a family of four.
+McKeesport also has one of the higher rates of people living in poverty in the nation, with 33.97% of its population below the federal poverty line.

 McKeesport is an extremely ethnically-diverse city.
 The people who call McKeesport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McKeesport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in McKeesport include Irish, Polish, Italian, and English.